- Group Tours

 - Australia (02) 8006 4411

-Nara Park, popularly called Deer Park, is a public park in central Nara where deer roam freely and attract park visitors hoping to interact which them.
-There are approximately 1,100 tame deer in the park.
-The deer are regarded as divine messengers of the Kasuga Shrine in Shinto.
+Nara Park, popularly called the Deer Park, is a public park in central Nara where deer roam freely along the grounds.
+The deer attract numerous visitors and tourists to the park, and will often approach guests in hopes of a treat.
+There are approximately 1,100 tame deer roaming around the park grounds.
+According to Japanese mythology, the deer are regarded as divine messengers of the Kasuga Shrine in Shinto.

 In the park are several vendors selling

-senbei or crackers to feed the deer.
+senbei or crackers meant specificly for the deer to enjoy.
 The deer at Nara Park are friendly for the most part, but can get aggressive at times so visitors should be cautious when feeding them.
-Some deer will also bow at the visitor as a sign of appreciation so be sure to keep an eye out for that!
+In some cases, the deer will chase tourists down in hopes to get a treat.
+On the other hand, some deer will bow at the sight of visitors as a sign of appreciation for treats, so be sure to keep an eye out for that!

-Nara Park is also a natural woodland of fine turf and has various kinds of trees including Japanese cedar, Wisteria, Japanese Andromeda, and Japanese yew trees.
+In addition to being a home for thousands of deer, Nara Park is also a natural woodland of fine turf and has various kinds of Japanese flowers and trees including: Japanese cedar, Wisteria, Japanese Andromeda, and Japanese yew trees.

-The park is adjacent to the historic Todaiji Temple so be sure to greet the Great Buddha during your time in Nara.
+The park grounds are also adjacent to the historic Todaiji Temple, so be sure to greet the Great Buddha during your time in Nara.

 Get the chance to feed these furry friends in Nara during one of our fully-escorted Cherry Blossom Japan Tours or during our Highlights Japan Tour packages available year-round.
 You can also opt to customize your own vacation package with our Custom Japan Tours to create the ultimate experience through Japan!